TLS vs SSL certificate is cryptographic protocols that encrypt data being altered between the browser and server.

 - SSL protocol provides support to cipher suites whereas TLS does not provide any such support but uses a standardization protocol which makes it easy to define the new class of cipher suites.

-- TLS protocol does not use the No Certificate alert message and makes use of other alert messages unlike the SSL protocol which still relies on the No Certificate alert message.
+- TLS protocol does not use the No Certificate alert message and makes use of other alert messages, unlike the SSL protocol which still relies on the No Certificate alert message.

 Importance of SSL certificate

 SSL certificate helps to keep your site secure so that any sensitive information which is transmitted across the Internet is encrypted and reaches only the intended recipient.
 It assures that customers will have data privacy, security and integrity with SSL.

-SSL certificate can also prevent phishing attacks which may include links to your website as it nearly impossible for them to obtain a proper SSL certificate and cannot cause damage to sites as most users are aware of trust indicators which they need to look out while browsing sites.
+SSL certificate can also prevent phishing attacks which may include links to your website as it is nearly impossible for them to obtain a proper SSL certificate and cannot cause damage to sites as most users are aware of trust indicators which they need to look out while browsing sites.

-Is SSL or TLS more secure?
+Is TLS or SSL more secure?

-SSL and TLS can have an impact on your SEO rankings as Google introduced some major changes to its algorithm in 2014 and since then made it official that https websites will continue to get enjoy more benefits in terms of rankings as they are considered to be more secure and ensure trust among your visitors.
+SSL and TLS can have an impact on your SEO rankings as Google introduced some major changes to its algorithm in 2014 and since then made it official that HTTPS websites will continue to get enjoy more benefits in terms of rankings as they are considered to be more secure and ensure trust among your visitors.